-Bread made from 100-percent whole-wheat flour contains all the parts of wheat grain, including the bran, germ and endosperm.
-The bran, or outer layer of the seed, is rich in vitamins and fiber.
-The germ contains vitamin E, protein and fat.
+Bread is bread, right?
+Not quite — bread made from 100 percent whole-wheat flour contains all the parts of wheat grain, including the bran, germ and endosperm.
+The bran, or outer layer of the seed, is rich in vitamins and fiber, while the germ contains vitamin E, protein and fat.
 The endosperm, or kernel, contains most of the wheat's protein and carbohydrate content.

 Vitamins and Minerals

 United States regulations stipulate that white flour must be fortified with B vitamins and iron to replenish the loss during the refining process.
 Whole-wheat bread, in addition to being rich in B vitamins thiamine, riboflavin, niacin, pantothenic acid and vitamins B-6 and B-12, is a good source of folate, necessary for the prevention of birth defects.

 Whole-wheat bread also contains vitamins E and A. Nutrition in brown bread depends on the type of flour used and the degree of refinement.
 On average, whole-wheat bread contains up to 300 percent more zinc, 40 percent more iron and more magnesium, manganese and phosphorus than brown bread made with refined flour.

 Read more: What Are Ingredients in Wheat Bread?

 - University of Michigan Integrated Medicine: Healing Foods Pyramid

 - U.S. Department of Agriculture: Full Report (All Nutrients): 45109206, BROWN BREAD, UPC: 076057001789

 - U.S. Department of Agriculture: Basic Report: 18075, Bread, whole-wheat, commercially prepared